 We now have had three phases stop accepting GP referrals from forms other than e-RS (e.g. paper and email referrals).
 Please note that this only applies to NHS GP referrals.

 Phase 1 went live 1 September 2017 and included:

 - antenatal assessment service (this is for GP referrals, patients can continue to self-refer via other routes)

 - Lambeth integrated MSK Service (assessment service)

 Phase 2 went live 1 December 2017 and included:

-Any non e-RS referrals sent to Guy's and St Thomas', for these specialties listed above, by GPs will be returned to the referring practice.
+Any non e-RS referrals sent to Guy's and St Thomas' by GPs for the specialties listed above will be returned to the referring practice.
 Only referrals made via e-RS will be accepted.
 This includes all new routine, urgent and two week rule referrals.